 The prime mover in any direction/accompaniment session is not the director, but God, and, after God, the one receiving spiritual direction/accompaniment.
 The director's role, therefore, is constantly to invite the directee to let God shed light on what they are presenting.
 From this it is clear that the way in which the session moves will depend on what the directee brings to it.
 If nothing is presented, there is not much the director can say, though she/he may well feel forced to make an attempt.
 It is important, therefore, that the one seeking direction/accompaniment should prepare for the event.
-While it is true that the director, the groundwork needs to be there.
+While it is true that the direction/accompaniment session is an interaction between God and the directee, with the assistance of the director, the groundwork needs to be there.
 Like gardening, seed put into prepared ground is more likely to germinate than if cast into the wind.